How a classic insurance company can help you protect your investment

 WHAT IS A “CLASSIC CAR?”

 Not every (antique) vehicle qualifies as a classic car.
 A significant difference is that a classic is only driven for pleasure.
 To qualify as a classic car, owners must only drive their cars to exhibitions, in parades and for the occasional trip to the ice cream parlour or corner store.
 It’s more about showing off your vintage baby than getting from point A to point B.

 Fun Fact: did you know you can even purchase insurance while it’s being restored?!
 Talk about A-Z coverage.
 Connect with your broker for more information.

 HOW OLD MUST A CAR BE TO BE CONSIDERED “CLASSIC” FOR INSURANCE?

 When it comes to classic car insurance, age matters!
-Classic car insurance in Ontario is often used to cover vehicles that are over 25 years old.
 To be considered a classic, a vehicle must be at least 10 years old and are often more than 20 years old.
-In Ontario, some vehicles less than 15 years old may be eligible for classic car insurance.
-It’s best to ask your classic insurance company for more information on whether your car is considered “classic.”
+It’s best to ask your broker for more information on whether your car is considered “classic.”

 DO I REALLY NEED “CLASSIC CAR” INSURANCE?

 Absolutely!
-If you have a vintage, classic or collectible car, you’ll definitely want classic car coverage in Ontario.
-You’ll be better off with classic coverage over traditional insurance because, without it, you may not be covered adequately for the true value of your vehicle.
-If you’ve put the time and money into restoring and maintaining your classic or antique car, then you’ll want to protect your piece of history and that investment.
+If you have a vintage, classic or collectible car, you’ll definitely want classic car coverage.
+Without it, you may not be covered adequately for the true value of your vehicle.
+If you’ve put the time and money into (restoring and maintaining) your classic or antique car, then you’ll want to protect your piece of history and that investment.